-- Multiplex the MT_AI traffic units coming from all the MT_APs.

-- Extract and process the 1-bit S field; - Demultiplex the MPLS labelled Packets using the 20-bit label value; - Remove the 20-bit Label; - Derives the CI_APS information from the OAM packets carrying it (for the case when the MT/MT is used within an SNC/S protection switching scheme); - Extract MCC and SCC packets and deliver them to the MCN and SCN; - Process TC field according to clause 10; - Process TTL according to clause 11.
-When the TTL is decremented and has expired, the traffic unit is processed locally and may be discarded; - generation of OAM maintenance signals for alarm suppression; - forwarding or blocking client signal depending on the administrative state; - generation of OAM maintenance signals for Lock indication.
+- Multiplexes the MT_AI traffic units coming from all the MT_APs. - Extracts and processes the 1-bit S field. - Demultiplexes the MPLS labelled Packets using the 20-bit label value. - Removes the 20-bit label. - Derives the CI_APS information from the OAM packets carrying it (for the case when the MT/MT is used within an SNC/S protection switching scheme). - Processes the TC field according to clause 10. - Processes the time-to-live (TTL) according to clause 11.
+When the TTL is decremented and has expired, the traffic unit is processed locally and may be discarded. - Generates OAM maintenance signals for alarm suppression. - Forwards or blocks client signal depending on the administrative state. - Generates OAM maintenance signals for lock indication.